Burger-Flipping Robot Is Back And Now 'Moves Like A Ninja'

-PASADENA, CA (CBS Local) – Flippy, the burger-flipping robot cook, has returned to a California fast food chain.
+PASADENA (CBS Local) – Flippy, the burger-flipping robot cook, has returned to a Pasadena fast-food restaurant.
 The new and improved Flippy is looking to erase its rocky March debut, when it got a pink slip after just one day on the job.

 Miso Robotics sold burger chain CaliBurger on the idea of replacing its kitchen staff with the patty-flipping robots in 2017.
 “We really think of ourselves as a technology company that happens to sell cheeseburgers,” CaliBurger founder John Miller said at the time.